Rejuvenating the Immune System

 They focused their studies on macrophages because these cells are the first line of defense for combating bacterial infections.
 The scientists found that the amount of this cell type is highly reduced in the tissue of aged mice compared to young animals.
 As the amount of macrophages in the organs depends on the production of a specific growth factor, the researchers evaluated if treatment with this growth factor could induce re-population of resident tissue macrophages in aged mice and increase their resistance during infection.

 "The treatment made aged mice much more resistant and they could fight much better the infection.
 The results of our study indicate that repeated prophylactic administration of this growth factor can help to maintain the macrophage compartment in the elderly and the fitness of the immune system," says Oliver Goldmann, scientist in the HZI research group.
 "Understanding the changes occurring within an aging immunes system that increase the susceptibility to infection is essential for developing new strategies to to improve the capacity of the elderly immune system to fight and defeat pathogens."

 Age-Related Susceptibility to Streptococcus pyogenes Infection in Mice: Underlying Immune Dysfunction and Strategy to Enhance Immunity.
 Goldmann O, Lehne S, Medina E. J Pathol (2009 Nov 17).
 DOI: 10.1002/path.2664

-*Press Release by Helmholtz Association of German Research Centers: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Helmholtz Association of German Research Centers).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.